 Promote effective classroom practice

 Change from inside out

 Peer Group Support (Professional Learning Communities in school and in clusters)

 Resources Advocate and share Open Education Resources to improve accessibility and promote life-long learning.
 In addition we connect schools with Resource Centre to promote access to science equipment for practical teaching and learning.

 Assessment Critical in our model of teacher support is the sharing assessment best practices including but not limited to strategies and skills for diagnostic, formative assessment and support with implementation of appropriate standards and cognitive demand.

 The format of support varies and is tailored to the unique circumstances of each school or cluster of schools and can include all or a combination of:

 Just-in-Time Workshops for each phase in Mathematics and Science at the start of Terms 1, 2 and 3

-In-school mentoring sessions for each phase in Mathematics and Science during Terms 1, 2 and 3
+In-school mentoring and coaching sessions for each phase in Mathematics and Science during Terms 1, 2 and 3

 Ongoing support for participation in professional associations and professional learning community activities during Just-in-Time Workshops and In-School Mentoring